 But capping rents at €9.80 per square meter is an overreach that will most likely be counterproductive.

 The national government is challenging the policy in the courts and there is a good chance it will be overturned.

 Even if it is, some damage has already been done.
 Manja Schreiner, the managing director of the Berlin-Brandenburg builders’ association, tells the Financial Times:

 Confidence in the legal system has been shaken, and when that trust is destroyed it takes a long time to rebuild it.

 Regulation on top of regulation

 It could also make it easier to buy a home.
-Now Germans are often required to pay up to a third of the cost of a home out of pocket, which is impossible for those on low incomes.
+Germans are typically required to pay up to a third of the cost of a house out of pocket, which is impossible for those on low incomes.
 Monthly mortgage payments cannot exceed 40 percent of net income.
-Unlike in the neighboring Netherlands and Switzerland, homeowners cannot deduct interest on their mortgage from their taxes.
+Unlike in the neighboring Netherlands and Switzerland, homeowners cannot deduct mortgage interest from their taxes.
 For the self-employed, there are more and stricter requirements.
 No wonder nearly six in ten Germans rent.

 Berlin stands out: 85 percent of its population rents.
 Partly that’s due to a Cold War legacy of public housing.
 Rules that limit rent increases and make it impossible for landlords to evict tenants who pay their rent on time also play a role.

-Life in Berlin is still cheaper than in other German cities, such as Hamburg and Munich.
-Rents are half of what they are in London or Paris, which is one reason the city is so popular with expats.
+Life in Berlin is still cheaper than in other German cities, like Hamburg and Munich.
+Rents are half of what they are in London and Paris, which is one reason the city is so popular with expats.